TOAST-DOCS/Face-Recognition/en/api-guide-v2.0.md

 ### Preparations

-* To use APIs, an integrated project Appkey or service Appkey is required.
-    * We recommend using the integrated project Appkey.
-        * You can create and use the integrated project Appkey from the API security settings in the project settings page.
-    * You can check the Appkey and SecretKey in the **URL & Appkey** menu at the top of the console.
+* Appkey is required to use the Face Recognition API.
+The Appkey is included in the request URL to identify and specify a particular resource when making API calls.
+For more information on checking and using Appkeys, please refer to the  [Appkey](docs.nhncloud.com/en/nhncloud/en/public-api/appkey).

 ### Request Common Information